Frequently Asked Questions

 We recommend 1–2 years.
 It is possible, however, to complete the certificate in a single semester.
 You may also request an extension if you need more time to complete the program.

-Two non-credit-bearing development series will be offered in Fall 2017:
+Two non-credit-bearing development series will be offered in fall:

 - Structuring Content: Lesson, Course, and Curriculum Design

 Two additional non-credit-bearing development series will be offered in spring:

 - Communication Strategies for Teaching and Beyond